Q&A on NPR's September 26, 2025 filing

 NPR's September 26, 2025 filing

-Why does the Executive Order matter to me and my station?
+Why does the Executive Order matter to stations?
 Doesn't the order only talk about NPR and PBS?

 - The Executive Order instructs that no federal funding go directly or indirectly to PBS or NPR.